 Transactions with related parties are incurred in the normal course of business and are measured at the exchange amount, which is the amount of consideration established and agreed to between the related parties.
-Related party transactions and balances have been listed below, unless they have been disclosed elsewhere in the consolidated interim financial statements.
+Related party transactions and balances have been detailed in Note 11 to the consolidated interim financial statements for the three and six months ended September 30, 2014.